-The decoy effect or asymmetric dominance effect is the phenomenon whereby consumers will tend to have a specific change in preferences between two options when also presented with a third option that is asymmetrically dominated.
+The Decoy Effect or the Asymmetric Dominance Effect is a cognitive bias in which consumers will tend to have a specific change in preferences between two options when also presented with a third option that is asymmetrically dominated.

 For example, if we consider a set of MP3 players, consumers will generally see higher storage capacity (number of GB) and lower price as positive attributes.
 While some consumers may want a player that can store more songs, other consumers will want a player that costs less.
 In Consideration Set 1, two devices are available: